Skip to content

 (Winamp, once famous for its user skins)

-UX is a distribution, not a singular experience
+UX is not a singular but a distribution

-The phrase "User Experience" is singular: one user, one experience.
+The term "User Experience" is singular.
+One user, one experience.
 So we often treat UX as a question of how a single user feels about a product.

 In reality, UX is the distribution of how N users feel about a product.
-It is not one person's experience but a statistical object built from the experiences of all users combined.
+Not the experience of one user, but a statistical object that aggregates the experiences of all users.
 It has a mean, a variance, tails, and outliers.

-This distinction may seem minor, but it is the starting point on which this entire post turns.
+This distinction may seem minor.
+Yet it is the starting point that determines everything else in this post.

 We cannot design a distribution

-We cannot design a distribution directly.
+We cannot directly design a distribution.
 What we can build is a single interface: one button placement, one color, one form structure.
-Yet that single interface is received by N users, and each of those N users is a different point on the distribution.
+But that single interface is received by N users, and each of those N users is a different point in the distribution.

-deciding where on the distribution to position that interface.
+deciding where in the distribution to position the interface.

-In most cases we place that point near the mean, because the mean looks like "the point that satisfies the most people."
-But the mean ignores variance, and the larger the variance, the less precisely the mean fits anyone.
+In most cases, we place that point near the mean, because the mean seems like "the point that satisfies the most people."
+But the mean ignores variance.
+And the greater the variance, the less precisely the mean fits anyone.

 When N is small versus when N is large